Victor Chandler

 The Famous Bet with Fred Done

-Personal wealth
+Personal Wealth

 The End of an Era

-His biography book, “Victor Chandler Put Your Life On It: Staying at the Top in the Cut-Throat World of Gambling,” came out many years later.
+In 2023, Chandler published a biography titled “Victor Chandler Put Your Life On It: Staying at the Top in the Cut-Throat World of Gambling.”
 The book was a memoir depicting his life and how he turned the struggling Victor Chandler betting business into the widely successful brand it has become today.
+It became one of the best sports betting books in history.

 Interesting facts about Victor Chandler